Suncorp Group: 2010s

+Suncorp was granted a MySuper authority, enabling it to continue to receive default superannuation contribution from 1 January 2014.
 Suncorp Business Services appointed its new CEO, Matt Pancino, on 13 June 2014.
 Pancino formerly worked as the Chief Information Officer for the group.
 Suncorp was inducted into the Queensland Business Leaders Hall of Fame in 2016.

+2020s: Sale of banking arm

 In 2020, Suncorp admitted to wage theft dating back to 2014.
 In June 2023, it was announced that remediation of the theft amounted a total $32 million in wages, misappropriated from 15,800 staff.

-Suncorp has been granted a MySuper authority, enabling it to continue to receive default superannuation contribution from 1 January 2014.
+On 18 July 2022, Suncorp Group announced an agreement to sell Suncorp Bank to the Australia and New Zealand Banking Group (ANZ).
+The transaction was completed on 31 July 2024 after approval by the Australian Competition Tribunal on 20 February 2024 and the Federal Treasurer under the Financial Sector (Shareholdings) Act on 28 June 2024.
+The sale also required amendments to the Metway Merger Act, passed by the Queensland Parliament on 14 June 2024.
+Suncorp Group's rationale for the sale was to focus on becoming the leading trans-Tasman insurer by FY27.

 Business interests

 Suncorp covers nearly all areas in wealth and banking, including life insurance, general insurance, commercial insurance, Compulsory Third Party (CTP), banking, finance, superannuation agricultural banking and business banking, the notable exception being health insurance.
 It is the largest banking and insurance corporation headquartered in Brisbane.

 Suncorp trades under a number of brands, including AAMI, Apia, Shannons, InsureMyRide, Vero, Terri Scheer, Bingle, CIL and Tyndall insurance brands in Australia, and Vero, Asteron, Guardian Trust, Tyndall, Vero Liability, AA Insurance, SIS, CMV/AXIOM and Autosure brands in New Zealand.
 Those assets were acquired with the Promina Group in 2007.
 Tal Australia purchased Asteron Australia from Suncorp in December 2018.